u0693875-billprisbrey/Researcher-Turnover-in-Windows/Reports and Analyses/Dimensions-Age-Exploratory-Data-Analysis.md

 The most common character value was chosen per PI.
 The minimum and maximum proposal year (between 2013 and 2023 per population filter criteria), and the range between, was extracted or calculated.
 Values like the number of proposals won or lost, and the median amount requested, was calculated per PI.

 The machine learning model had an overall accuracy of 76%, precision of 59%, and recall of 34%.
-Of most relevance was the Kappa score, a measure of agreement beyond chance, at 0.29 which greatly exceeded the 0.1 threshold.
-This suggests the presence of patterns or underyling structure that describe  which PI's were missing matches.
+Of most relevance was the Kappa score, a measure of agreement beyond chance, at 0.29 which greatly exceeded a 0.1 threshold.
+This suggests the presence of patterns or underlying structure that describe which PI's were missing matches.

-### Data set used to in machine learning
+### Data set used for machine learning

 Table: Data summary